Correspondent, National Security

 • Ability to handle multiple and complex projects simultaneously under stringent timeframes and changing priorities/conditions.

 • Ability to work quickly and efficiently under deadline pressure.
-Must be able to report breaking stories for both newscasts, major programs, and Digital Media.
+Must be able to report breaking stories for both newscasts, major programs and for npr.org

 • Proven ability to work well with others, demonstrating at all times respect for the diverse constituencies at NPR and within the public radio system.

 • Understanding that the correspondent may be reassigned after defined period of time.

 • Ability and willingness to relocate.
 In the future, NPR may choose to transfer employees to other geographic locations.
 Severance provisions of the AFTRA collective bargaining agreement will apply should you choose not to accept a transfer.

 • Demonstrated experience producing stories on the U.S. intelligence community and the Congressional committees that oversee them.

 • Demonstrated expertise in all aspects of broadcast journalism – reporting, voicing, editing, producing full radio pieces, live interviews, use of microphones, recorders, computers and telecommunication transmissions via satellite phones and/or Internet.

 All applications must include a resume and cover letter to be considered.